NBIA06019U Protein Science C (ProtSciC)

 - Have participated actively in the oral science presentations

-- Give an oral presentation regarding experimental data from a
+- Give an oral presentation on experimental data from a primary

 - 7,5 ECTS

 - 1 block